Republican chairman says U.S. should do more to hold Russia accountable

 North Korean leader “Kim (Jong Un) appears to be using talks, as he has time and again, to probe for weaknesses and buy time,” said Royce.
 “When our messages are confusing or contradictory, we shouldn’t be surprised when others, like Beijing, reportedly resume importing North Korean coal.”

+Billingslea also said the administration will aggressively enforce sanctions it is reimposing on Iran, as Trump rolls back the 2015 nuclear agreement.

+Royce said action should be taken against Russian companies and individuals that provide maintenance and other services to Iran’s Mahan Air, which the United States has said ferries weapons, fighters and money to Syria.

-Reporting by Patricia Zengerle; Editing by Bernadette Baum
+Reporting by Patricia Zengerle; Editing by Bernadette Baum and James Dalgleish